East Cornwall · PL14 · Cornwall Council East

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Liskeard, that work is shaped by the place itself — Liskeard is a stannary market town on the southern edge of Bodmin Moor, with a strong agricultural hinterland and a Conservation Area covering Pike Street, Fore Street and the parish church, with a building stock that leans toward Georgian townhouses and Victorian terraces.
+Liskeard sits in East Cornwall, and that geography ends up in the drawings — Liskeard is a stannary market town on the southern edge of Bodmin Moor, with a strong agricultural hinterland and a Conservation Area covering Pike Street, Fore Street and the parish church, with a building stock that leans toward Edwardian villas and modern Persimmon-style estates.

 - Conservation Area